12 Highest-Paying Software Engineering Jobs and How to Get Them

 7. Site Reliability Engineers

-Responsibilities: Site Reliability Engineers communicate with DevOps Engineers and Software Engineers to address potential website errors or messages affecting the user or the consumer.
-They use coding libraries created by DevOps eEngineers and the designing capabilities from Software Engineers to make the changes needed to the website or the application.
+Site Reliability Engineers communicate with DevOps Engineers and Software Engineers to address potential website errors or messages affecting the user or the consumer.
+They use coding libraries created by DevOps eEngineers and the designing capabilities of Software Engineers to make the changes needed to the website or the application.

 8. Software Architect

-Responsibilities: Software Architects are responsible for using their knowledge in software development to oversee a team of software developers and other IT professionals.
+Software Architects are responsible for using their knowledge of software development to oversee a team of software developers and other IT professionals.
 They delegate tasks related to software program creation, maintenance, and updates so that the company they work for receives premium software.

 9. Enterprise Architect